A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - To understand how players qualify to play in the US Open and why qualifiers matter, see this explanation by Laurence Shanet

-- Watch top seeds (including Federer) practicing during this entire “Fan Week.
+- Watch top seeds and superstars practicing throughout “Fan Week.
 Check the practice schedule here (also available on the app) the day before/ morning of to see when your favorites are scheduled to practice.

 - Click here to register for a “Fan Access Pass,” which gives you certain perks (including access to special preferred seating for some practice sessions).
 Note: the Fan Pass check-in is located by the East Gate on the left.